 Great!
 There is one exception to all of this though (there always has to be one).
 The verb ‘to be’ has a completely different conjugation in both the present and the past than it does in the indicative mood, but actually, it is easier.
 In the present, the conjugation is ‘be’.
 Simple right?
 In the past, it is ‘were’ for everyone.
 Easy!

 Present: It is important that they be stopped at once.

 It is essential that he work all night long.

 If he were to play with us, we would need a bigger ball.

 Past: I wish I were richer. – yes the conjugation is ‘I were’, ‘you were’, ‘he/she/it were’, etc.

 Congratulations!
-All now we have finished reviewing the active tenses!
+Now we have finished reviewing the active tenses!
 Tell me what you think in the comments below.

 If you liked this post, why not check out my Learning English page for more articles.
 You can also find more specialised articles about Doublets (and Triplets) in English or The Basic Characteristics of Scientific Language.